poseidon/matchbox/docs/machine-lifecycle.md

 Container Linux boots ("first boot" from disk) and runs Ignition to provision its disk with systemd units, files, keys, and more to become a cluster node.
 Systemd units may fetch metadata from a remote source if needed.

 Coordinated auto-updates are enabled.
-Systems like [fleet](https://coreos.com/docs/#fleet) or [Kubernetes](http://kubernetes.io/docs/) coordinate container services.
+Systems like [Kubernetes](http://kubernetes.io/docs/) coordinate container services.
 IPMI, vendor utilities, or first-boot are used to re-provision machines into new roles.

 ## Machine lifecycle